 Class Q and Class R

-In addition to their idyllic countryside location, often the attraction of rural plots, in particular old farmsteads, is the opportunity to renovate the numerous out-buildings and barns that come with them.
+Rural plots, in particular old farmsteads, often come with numerous out-buildings and barns which are prime for renovation.
 The current Class Q and Class R regulations have helped to streamline the process of obtaining planning permission for the conversion of agricultural buildings into dwellings for domestic or light commercial use.
-The fact that up to five properties can be included under one application is particularly useful for self builders looking to undertake larger projects, for example to establish a holiday lets business or develop office space to rent.
+The fact that up to five properties can be included under one application is particularly useful for landowners looking to undertake larger projects, for example to establish a holiday lets business or develop office space to rent.

 Shared ground loop arrays